aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/DjangoSupport.md

 > [!IMPORTANT]
 > Django ORM support is currently only available for **MySQL databases**.

-The AWS Advanced Python Driver provides a custom Django database backend that enables Django applications to leverage AWS and Aurora functionalities such as failover handling, IAM authentication, and read/write splitting.
+The AWS ADvanced Python Wrapper provides a custom Django database backend that enables Django applications to leverage AWS and Aurora functionalities such as failover handling, IAM authentication, and read/write splitting.

 ## Prerequisites